-Finding Articles on SWOT Analysis (for MKT 3213 - Principles of Marketing)
+Finding Articles on SWOT Analysis - MKT 3213 - Principles of Marketing

-This guide is designed to help students begin to find articles on SWOT analysis with the use of three primary periodical indexes.
-The discussion will include suggested search approaches and proposed terminology.
-The guide will conclude with information on how to obtain full text articles not found on a particular database.
+This guide is designed to help find articles on SWOT analysis.
+The discussion will include suggested databases, search approaches, and proposed terminology.

-1. An article which is not in full text on one database may, in fact, be found in full text on another database.
-To find out if some other library database provides an article in full text, search the periodical title (not article title) in the "Title begins with" search box in Serial Solutions:
+a.
+An article which is not in full text on one database may be found in full text on another database.
+To find out if a different library database provides full text access to a needed article, search the periodical title (not article title) in the search box on the Full Text Electronic Journals List page.

-2. If the above approach fails to retrieve the article in full text on another database, check the periodical title in the online catalog to see if the library owns a hard copy of the item.
+b.
+If the above approach fails to retrieve the article in full text on another database, check the periodical title in the NSU Library Online Catalog to see if the library owns a paper or microform copy of the item.

 - Contact the Subject Librarian for Business - firstname.lastname@example.org